foxcodenine/tutorials/udemy_courses/the-complete-javascript-course-2022/Final_Project/007_forkify/notes__.md

 https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions

-If you already installed node, you can updated by doing:
+If you already installed node, you can upgraded to v16 by doing:

         $ npm install -g n              # <- npm will install n
         $ n lts                         # <- n will install lates lts of node & npm